Joe-Dracup/joe-dracup.github.io/content/blog/exceptions.md

 Boneheaded exceptions are exceptions that are caused by missusing code.
 They are typically a sign of a bug and so should be left unhandled.

 When writing code that is going to be re-used make sure to throw boneheaded exceptions to prevent this code from being re-used incorrecrtly.
-ArgumentExceptions should be used to ensure that the arguments provided are going to provide the expected results and should be preffered over defaulting missing or mal-formed arguments as this could look right when calling the code, but produce effects that dont match what the user sees.
+ArgumentExceptions should be used to ensure that the arguments provided are going to provide the expected results and should be preferred over defaulting missing or mal-formed arguments as this could look right when calling the code, but produce effects that dont match what the user sees.

 A boneheaded exception is preferable to this as you will quickly identify the source of the issue, and not cause hard to find bugs in your application.